filswan/multi-chain-storage/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

 # Payment-Bridge
-Payment bridge is desgined for make payment from multichain for filecoin storage <br>
+Payment bridge is desgined for make payment from multichain for filecoin storage,and backup user's file to filecoin network <br>
-Now supports payment with tokens such as nbai/bsc/goerli/polygon
+Now supports payment with tokens such as USDC on polygon

 ## Scan Module
 Scan the blockchain, find the event log of the block where the swan payment contract has been executed,and save to the database